Paul-HenryP/Simplify-browser-extension/README.md

 ## NPM Scripts

-This boilerplate also includes a set of npm scripts that you can use to build and manage your extension.
+This repo also includes a set of npm scripts that you can use to build and manage your extension.
 The following scripts are available:

 - `npm run build-dev`: Builds the extension in development mode, using Webpack's development settings.
 - `npm run build-prod`: Builds the extension in production mode, using Webpack's production settings for code optimization and minification.